open-component-model/ocm/docs/reference/ocm_componentversions_sign.md

 - `OCIRegistry`
 - `oci`

-The <code>--public-key</code> and <code>--private-key</code> optiond can be used to define public and provate keys on the command line.
+The <code>--public-key</code> and <code>--private-key</code> options can be used to define public and private keys on the command line.
 The options have an argument of the form <code>[&lt;name>=]&lt;filepath></code>.
-The optional name specified the signature name the key should be used for.
+The optional name specifies the signature name the key should be used for.
 By default this is the signature name specified with the option <code>--signature</code>.